peeweek/documentation/docs/gameplay-ingredients/callable.md

 You can preview the hierarchy of calls in editor by using the [Callable Tree Explorer](callable-tree-explorer.md) Window.
 This window allows you to get an overview of what's being called.

-You can also enable Verbose Call Logging in the Gameplay Ingredients Settings asset
+You can also enable Verbose Call Logging in the Gameplay Ingredients Settings asset.

 ## Calling Callables (C#)